SteffenCarlsen/OSRS-AutoSwitcher---PvPHelper/README.md

 The AutoSwitcher is written in C# and is meant to be used with Windows.
 The AutoSwitcher is meant to be used for OldSchool RuneScape to switch equipment more reliably and faster.
 I do not support nor endorse cheating in RuneScape, if you get banned it is NOT my fault.

-Compiles under Visual Studio 2017, is not tested anywhere else.
+A compiled version can be downloaded from the [release](https://github.com/SDCAAU/OSRS-AutoSwitcher/releases) section.
+Alternatively you can compile it yourself.
+It is tested to compile under Visual Studio 2017, is not tested anywhere else.

 ## Features